 For those who are unable to attend the masterclasses and forums, the series will be broadcast live once a month on Afternoon Express, Metro FM and Old Mutual’s digital platform.

 To control how many people use the first floor, potential users have to formally apply, so as to ensure their seriousness.
 “We want people who have knocked on doors and those doors have been shut.
-So you should have samples of your work, or proof that you tried,” explains a representative from Old Mutual.
+So you should have samples of your work, or proof that you tried,” explains Selloane Moleli, a public relations agent who works with AMPD Studios.

 Despite our digital age in which aspiring musicians can access a bootleg version of the same software and use their bedrooms or dormitories as studios, Madia still sees the necessity of such incubators.
 “A lot of you have studios at home.
 But there are benefits to being here.
 You’re in a working environment that encourages you to push, you’re in a networking environment, you have these great acoustics and there’s immediate feedback.
 If you come here, you’re bound to grow.”